unstoppabledomains/docs/src/integrations/crypto-payments.md

 #### Example: Resolve `udtestdev-usdt.crypto` into USDT-ERC20 address

 The `USDT` currency exists on multiple blockchains.
-Our libraries provide a dedicated method to look up `USDT` addresses for different blockchains.
+Our libraries provide a dedicated method to look up cryptocurrency addresses for different blockchains.

 {% tabs %}